When Federal Agents Want to Ask You Questions, Get Strong Legal Representation

 - A senior bank official in Connecticut was named as a felony target in a federal bank fraud investigation.
 Mr. Wisenberg negotiated a misdemeanor plea and the client was sentenced to three years probation.

 - The former employee of a federal contractor was named a felony target in a federal fraud investigation in Connecticut.
 Mr. Wisenberg negotiated a misdemeanor plea.
 The client was sentenced to three years probation.

-To arrange a consultation about your legal matter, please contact white collar criminal defense attorneys Solomon L. Wisenberg and Adrienne Urrutia Wisenberg.
-From offices in Washington D.C. they represent clients throughout the U.S.
+To arrange a consultation about your legal matter, feel free to contact white collar criminal defense attorney Solomon L. Wisenberg.
+From offices in Washington, D.C., he represents clients throughout the U.S.

 To learn more, please review Mr. Wisenberg's article: "How to Avoid Going to Jail under 18 U.S.C.
 Section 1001 for Lying to Government Agents"